After wolves rebound across US West, future up to voters | WTOP

 Now the 2020 election offers an opportunity to jumpstart the wolf’s expansion southward into the heart of the Rocky Mountains.
 A Colorado ballot initiative would reintroduce wolves on the state’s Western Slope.
 It comes after the Trump administration on Thursday lifted protections for wolves across most of the U.S., including Colorado, putting their future in the hands of state wildlife agencies.

-The Colorado effort, if successful, could fill a significant gap in the species’ historical range, creating a bridge between the Northern Rockies gray wolves and a small Mexican gray wolf population in Arizona and New Mexico.
+The Colorado effort, if successful, could fill a significant gap in the species’ historical range, creating a bridge between the Northern Rockies gray wolves and Mexican gray wolves in the Southwest.

 “Colorado is the mother lode, the final piece,” said Mike Phillips, who led the Yellowstone reintroduction project and now serves in the Montana Senate.

-Yet the prospect of wolves is riling Colorado livestock producers, who see the predators as a threat their forbears vanquished once from the high elevation forests where cattle graze public lands.
+Yet the prospect of wolves is riling Colorado livestock producers, who see them as a threat their forbears vanquished once from the high elevation forests where cattle graze public lands.
 Hunters worry they’ll decimate herds of elk and deer.

-It’s a replay of animosity that broke out a quarter-century ago when federal wildlife officials released the first wolves into Yellowstone.
+It’s a replay of animosity a quarter-century ago when federal wildlife officials released the first wolves into Yellowstone.
 The species had been annihilated across most of the contiguous U.S. in the early 1900s by government-sponsored poisoning, trapping and bounty hunting.

-Initiative opponents have seized on sightings of a handful of wolves in recent years in northwestern Colorado as evidence the predator already has arrived and reintroduction isn’t necessary.
+Initiative opponents have seized on s ightings of wolves in recent years in northwestern Colorado as evidence the predator already has arrived and reintroduction isn’t necessary.

 “We can live with a few wolves.
 It’s the massive amount that scares me,” said Janie VanWinkle, a rancher in Mesa County near Grand Junction, Colorado.

-VanWinkle’s great grandparents shot wolves up until the early 1940s, she said, when the last wolves in Colorado were killed.
-The family runs cattle on two promontories with names from that era — Wolf Hill and Dead Horse Point, where VanWinkle said her great grandfather’s horse was killed by wolves while he was fixing a fence.
+VanWinkle’s great grandparents shot wolves on sight up until the early 1940s, she said, when the last wolves in Colorado were killed.
+The family runs cattle on two promontories with names from that era — Wolf Hill and Dead Horse Point.

-“I try to relate that to millennials: That would be like someone stealing your car,” she said.
-“He had to walk home 10, 15 miles in the dark, carrying his saddle, knowing there’s wolves out there.
-So of course they killed wolves on sight.”

-Mesa County’s population has increased more than five-fold since wolves last roamed there, to more than 150,000, and VanWinkle sees little room for the animals among farms in the Colorado River valley and the growing crowds of backcountry recreationists on the Uncompahgre Plateau.
+But Mesa County’s population has increased more than five-fold since wolves last roamed there, to more than 150,000, and VanWinkle sees little room for the animals among farms and the growing crowds of backcountry recreationists.

-Colorado’s population is approaching 6 million — almost twice as much as Idaho, Montana and Wyoming combined — and is expected to surpass 8 million by 2040.

 The pack that showed up in northwest Colorado last year is believed to have come from the Northern Rockies through Wyoming, where wolves can be killed at will outside the Yellowstone region.

-Even with protections under the Endangered Species Act, thousands of wolves were shot over the past two decades for preying on livestock and, more recently, by hunters.
+Even under the Endangered Species Act, thousands of wolves were shot over the past two decades for preying on livestock and, more recently, by hunters.

-But rancor that long defined wolf restoration in the region has faded somewhat since protections were lifted in recent years.
-Opponents were given the chance to legally hunt wolves, while advocates learned state wildlife officials weren’t bent on eliminating the animals from the landscape as some had feared.
+But rancor that long defined the region’s wolf restoration has faded somewhat since protections were lifted in recent years.
+Opponents were given the chance to legally hunt wolves, while advocates learned state wildlife officials weren’t bent on eliminating the animals.

-“I’ve got a simple message: It’s not that bad,” said Yellowstone wolf biologist Doug Smith, who with Phillips brought the first wolves into the park in 1995 and has followed their impacts on the landscape perhaps as closely as anyone.
+“I’ve got a simple message: It’s not that bad,” said Yellowstone wolf biologist Doug Smith, who with Phillips brought the first wolves into the park in 1995.

 “I got yelled at, at public meetings,” he said.
 “I got phone calls: ‘They are going to kill all the elk and deer!’
 Where are we 25 years in?
 We still have elk and deer.”

-On a cold October morning, after examining remains of the bison eaten by the Junction Butte pack near a park road, Smith asked a co-worker to have the carcass dragged deeper into brush so it wouldn’t attract wolves and other scavengers that could be hit by a vehicle.
+On a cold October morning, after examining remains of the bison eaten by the Junction Butte pack near a park road, Smith said asked a co-worker to have the carcass dragged deeper into brush so it wouldn’t continue attracting wolves and other scavengers that could be hit by a vehicle.

-Later, as the sun struggled to break through cloud banks, he hiked up a trail in the park’s Lamar River valley to where the first wolves from Canada were released.
+Later, as sun struggled to break through cloud banks, he hiked a trail in the park’s Lamar River valley to where the first wolves from Canada were released.

-The animals initially were kept in a large outdoor pen to adjust to their new surroundings.
-The pen’s now in disrepair, sections of chain-link fence crushed by fallen trees.
-But Smith was able to show where wolf pups had once tried to dig their way out , and another spot outside the enclosure where some freed adult wolves had tried to dig back in.

-In Colorado, hunting outfitter Dean Billington foresees economic disaster if the 2020 wolf initiative passes.
-His Kremmling-based Bull Basin Guides & Outfitters is ideally situated for one of the state’s largest trophy elk herds, the White River elk herd.
+Colorado hunting outfitter Dean Billington foresees economic disaster if the 2020 wolf initiative passes.
 He estimates his firm alone spends more than $250,000 a year for hunting leases on ranches.

 “They’re land wealthy and day-to-day poor,” Billington said of ranch owners.
 “This income keeps the western ranching guys afloat.”